gmc-code/PC-Microbit-Extension-backup/docs/classes/classes.rst

 .. admonition:: Tasks

     #.
-Check that print output above is 1 then 2.
+Check that print output above is 1, then 2.
     #.
 Modify the level_up function in the previous example so that the level can't go above 10.
 Hint: use the max function.
     #.
 Modify the code so that the LevelGame.game_level starts at 10 then goes down by 1 when a level_down function is called.
     #.
-Modify the level_down function in the previous example so that the level can't go below 0.Hint: use the min function.
+Modify the level_down function in the previous example so that the level can't go below 0.
+Hint: use the min function.

 ----